Stingray Juicebox: CHUM acquisition and relaunch as PunchMuch

+Juicebox and Stingray ownership

+PunchMuch was subsequently rebranded as Juicebox on November 17, 2011, focusing on music videos aimed at children (such as teen pop musicians), with an emphasis on videos aimed at preteen audiences.

 On June 21, 2016, it was announced that Stingray Digital would acquire Juicebox and its sister channels from Bell Media; the networks were sold for $4 million.
 The deal for Juicebox would later close on August 15, 2016, with the channel changing its name to Stingray Juicebox on August 12, 2016.

 On June 1, 2017, Stingray announced the completion of the rebranding process for all four music video channels, which included new programming and a national promotional campaign.

 Since its launch in 2019, a number of television providers have replaced Juicebox with Stingray Country, although the channel continues to be available on some providers.

+Programming

+Since its relaunch as Juicebox and sale to Stingray, this channel airs primarily music video and programs aimed at younger children and teenagers.
+The videos on the channel were approved by a committee consisting of parents and employees, who determine the appropriateness of a specific video for the channel's target audience.

+During its run as MTV2, this channel primarily aired music programming along with movies, acquired sitcoms and reality shows, as well as reruns of MTV programming and other shows from its sibling owned networks in the U.S. in pattern with its sister channel, MTV.